 Semi-evergreen shrub with deep green foliage and long bloom time.
 This "Glossy abelia" has abundant lavender pink flowers and showy red calyces .
 Highly fragrant!
 The leaves retain the reddish foliage all summer long.
 Frost tolerant, while evergreen in frost free climates.

 This shrub is both an ornamental plant and a nutritious vegetable, often called Aibika.
 It was domesticated in South Asia and spread to Papua and the Pacific islands.
-This smooth, wide leaved cultivar is a superior strain from Melanesia.
+This smooth cultivar, with wide palmate leaves, is a superior strain from Melanesia.

 This shrub is both an ornamental plant and a nutritious vegetable, often called Aibika, but a hundred different names are used in different countries.
 It was domesticated in South Asia and then spread to Papua and the Pacific islands.